 Prior to joining BIA/Kelsey, Butler served as a financial analyst with Frazier, Gross & Kadlec, a broadcast financial management consulting firm, also specializing in fair market valuations and tax appraisals for television, radio and cable television stations.
 She was also previously employed as a Financial Analyst with Contel ASC.

 Butler graduated from Furman University with a double major in economics/business administration and philosophy.
 Her Bachelor of Arts degree was conferred cum laude.
-She is an associate of the American Society of Appraisers.
+She is an Accredited Senior Appraiser (ASA) in Business Valuation with the American Society of Appraisers.

 Jeanne Dixon Dattilo